checkupjs/checkup/packages/cli/README.md

   $ checkup [run] PATHS

 ARGUMENTS
   PATHS  The paths that checkup will operate on.
-If no paths are provided, checkup
+If no paths are provided, checkup will run on the entire directory beginning
-         will run on the entire directory beginning at --cwd.
+         at --cwd.

 OPTIONS
-  -c, --config=config              Use this configuration, overriding .checkuprc.*
+  -c, --config=config                Use this configuration, overriding .checkuprc.* if present.
-                                   if present.

-  -d, --cwd=cwd                    [default: /Users/scalvert/Workspace/travis-web]
+  -d, --cwd=cwd                      [default: '.']
+The path referring to the root
-                                   The path referring to the root directory that Checkup will run in
+                                     directory that Checkup will run in

-  -e, --exclude-paths=excludePaths  Paths to exclude from checkup.
-If paths are
+  -e, --exclude-paths=exclude-paths  Paths to exclude from checkup.
+If paths are provided via command line and via checkup
-                                   provided via command line and via checkup config, command line paths will be used.
+                                     config, command line paths will be used.

-  -f, --format=stdout|json         [default: stdout] The output format, one of
+  -f, --format=stdout|json           [default: stdout] The output format, one of stdout, json
-                                   stdout, json

   -h, --help                         show CLI help

   -l, --list-tasks                   List all available tasks to run.

-  -o, --output-file=outputFile      Specify file to write report to.
+  -o, --output-file=output-file      Specify file to write JSON output to.
+Requires the `--format` flag to be set to `json`

-  -t, --task=task                  Runs specific task specified by the fully
-                                   qualified task name in the format
+  -t, --task=task                    Runs specific tasks specified by the fully qualified task name in the format
                                      pluginName/taskName.
 Can be used multiple times.

   -v, --version                      show CLI version

+  --category=category                Runs specific tasks specified by category.
+Can be used multiple times.

+  --group=group                      Runs specific tasks specified by group.
+Can be used multiple times.

+  --verbose
 ```

 _See code: [src/commands/run.ts](https://github.com/checkupjs/checkup/blob/v0.0.0/src/commands/run.ts)_